Nancy Lake State Recreation Area Winter Information and Activities

 exception of the ski trail, all trails are multi-use trails, which means

-that they must be shared by snowmachiners, dog mushers, skiers and snowshoers.
+that they must be shared by visitors snow machining, dog mushing, skiing and snowshoeing.

 The Winter Trailhead,